distancify/Distancify.LitiumAddOns.MediaMapper/README.md

 ### Configure

 You need to create the class that is responsible for classifying files by implementing the `IMediaProfiler` interface.
-This is easily done by inheriting the BaseMediaProfiler class.

 ```csharp
 using Distancify.LitiumAddOns.MediaMapper;